- About Us

 Veterinary Student Accepted Presentations and Posters

-This competition is open to current veterinary students and veterinarians within one year of graduation.
+This recognition is for current veterinary students and veterinarians within one year of graduation that have abstracts that are accepted for presentations and/or posters for the conference.
 Presentation subjects can include any of the traditional veterinary or related science disciplines that impact the management of non-domestic species.
-Both oral presentations and posters are eligible for this competition.
-This is not a judged competition, but all participants will be awarded a complimentary banquet ticket sponsored by Safe-Capture International, Inc. Please see specific eligibility criteria below.
+This is not a judged competition, but all participants will be awarded a complimentary banquet ticket sponsored by Safe-Capture International, Inc. and recognized at the banquet.
+Please see specific eligibility criteria below.

 Click HERE for a listing of recent winners.